Finance and debt management

 Managing your finances

-Problem gamblers’ finances are often in disarray.
-Handing over your finances to a trusted person such as your partner, a close friend or family member is always an option, especially when you first start to address your gambling problem, but at some point you will need to take control of your finances.
+If you realise gambling is a problem for you, handing over your finances to a trusted person such as your partner, a close friend or family member is always an option.
+This means you can start to address your gambling problem, but remember that this is not a permanent solution.

 Whether you’re still gambling or you’ve stopped, deep in debt or just spending more than you should, tackling your finances is going to improve your life and help you regain some control.